wasm-tool/rollup-plugin-rust/README.md

     // In watch mode this defaults to true.
     debug: false,

+    // Whether to display extra compilation information in the console.
+    verbose: false,

     // Directory (relative to output.dir) where the .wasm files will be placed.
     outDir: "",